chrisnorman7/cooking_classes/src/introduction.md

 ## Tips

-If you want the read generic cooking tips, please visit the [tips](tips.md) page.
+If you want to read generic cooking tips, please visit the [tips](tips.md) page.